neemanja/user_authentication/README.md

 User authentication using AngularJS, PHP and MYSQL

 ## Installation
-*This assumes you already have a LAMP installed on your machine(https://www.howtoforge.)
+*This assumes you already have a LAMP installed on your machine(<a href="https://www.howtoforge.com/tutorial/install-apache-with-php-and-mysql-on-ubuntu-16-04-lamp/">install LAMP</a>)

 1.Clone this repository: git clone https://github.com/neemanja/user_authentication.git